mu2712/archkatas/ADRs/Monitoring.md

 ## Decision

 We decided to choose Power BI as we have predominently decided to Azure and other Microsoft stack.
-Also, Power BI provides a very strong analytical abilities, Plus we do have to impact extra from a dev/adminstrator to take care of monitoring.
+Also, Power BI provides a very strong analytical abilities, Plus we do have to impart extra from a dev/adminstrator to take care of monitoring.

 ## Consequences
 The cost of the project increase as we decided to use a paid service.

+## Tradeoff
+We choose to save dev/sys admin time over cost.